q2devland/nentitydb/README.md

 }
 ```

+For more information about creating a model, see <a href="https://nentitydb.com/pages/docs/create-a-model/overview.html">Create a model</a>

 ## Query and save data

 NEntityDb uses .NET LINQ Expressions to query and save data from database.
 The .NET LINQ Expressions enables language-level code expressions to be represented as objects in the form of expression trees.